Get

 The problem with this measurement is that it’s inaccurate; it’s relatively easy to manipulate people’s happiness gauges by tinkering with their environment.
 Music, for instance, can impact your perception of an environment, directly influencing your feelings of happiness or sadness and your responses to a survey.

-Using surveys to measure just about anything involving human behavior and emotions often skirts the edges of nonsense, and the variety and complexity of the human experience can’t be reflected in multiple-choice questions.
+Using surveys to measure almost anything involving human behavior and emotions often skirts the edges of nonsense, and the variety and complexity of the human experience can’t be fully reflected in multiple-choice questions.
 In addition, we have to be careful when assuming the universal transferability of study conclusions.

 Most studies on pets and their impact on happiness focus on answering limited questions, such as how pet ownership impacts the happiness of elderly adults in Australia or the relationship between pet ownership and happiness in a small group of Croatian adults.